 Social sustainability is an often-overlooked metric.
 As major community assets that drive social cohesion and community spirit, stadia can play a major role in building social capital and community pride.

 At BDP, we are very focused on one-off events with a research programme to develop demountable and re-use solutions that avoid excessive expenditure and waste.
 We are very keen to open up world events to less-wealthy countries and improve sustainability.

 BDP has a major studio in Toronto and we are in discussion with a number of the clubs across the Atlantic.
-We also opened our New York studio on 6 September, marking the start of an exciting new chapter for our firm.
+We also opened our New York studio in September 2022, marking the start of an exciting new chapter for our firm.
 We will release further details in the coming months.

 Most major event authorities are now encouraging repurposing, reuse and modular.
 At BDP, we strongly support this much more sustainable and cost-effective approach, both to minimise environmental impact and to enable less wealthy nations to benefit from hosting major sporting events.

 For the 2030 FIFA World Cup, BDP Pattern has the most current FIFA experience, and we would encourage an approach that is reversible and repeatable.
 In turn, this will allow the venues to host matches for 2030 and beyond as the game gains popularity in new territories, particularly the US and Canada.